Trump gets key wins at Supreme Court on immigration, despite some misgivings

 In a separate case, the court on April 10 ordered the administration to facilitate the release from custody in El Salvador of Kilmar Abrego Garcia, a Salvadoran migrant who was living in Maryland.
 The administration has acknowledged that Abrego Garcia was wrongly deported to El Salvador.

-The administration has yet to return Abrego Garcia to the United States, which according to some critics amounts to defiance of the Supreme Court.
-The administration deported on March 15 more than 200 people to El Salvador, where they were detained in the country's massive anti-terrorism prison under a deal in which the United States is paying President Nayib Bukele's government US$6 million (S$7.7 million).
+The administration has yet to return Abrego Garcia to the US, which according to some critics amounts to defiance of the Supreme Court.
+The administration deported on March 15 more than 200 people to El Salvador, where they were detained in the country's massive anti-terrorism prison under a deal in which the US is paying President Nayib Bukele's government US$6 million (S$7.7 million).

 Ilya Somin, a constitutional law professor at George Mason University, said the Supreme Court overall has tried to curb the administration's "more extreme and most blatantly illegal policies" without abandoning its traditional deference to presidential authority on immigration issues.